aws-samples/terraform-aws-pipeline/docs/optional_inputs.md

 }
 ```

 `codebuild_policy` replaces the [AWSAdministratorAccess](https://docs.aws.amazon.com/aws-managed-policy/latest/reference/AdministratorAccess.html) IAM policy.
 This can be used if you want to scope the permissions of the pipeline.
+The CodeBuild execution role uses the [AWSAdministratorAccess](https://docs.aws.amazon.com/aws-managed-policy/latest/reference/AdministratorAccess.html) IAM policyas this pattern is designed for a wide audience to deploy any resource to an AWS account.
+It assumes there are strong organizational controls in place and good segregation practices at the AWS account level.

 `build_timeout` is the CodeBuild project build timeout.
 It defaults to 10 (minutes).